Xavier Musketeers men's basketball: Chris Mack era

 On April 15, 2009, Xavier's Athletic Director named Xavier Assistant Coach Chris Mack as the 17th head basketball coach in the program's history.
 A Cincinnati native and Xavier graduate, Mack compiled a record of 26–9 in his first year as head coach.
 Behind the play of 2010 NBA draft pick Jordan Crawford, Xavier advanced to the NCAA Tournament's Sweet Sixteen for a third straight season.
 Chris Mack, the 2009–10 Basketball Times Rookie Coach of the Year, was the first Xavier head coach to lead the Musketeers to the Sweet Sixteen in his first season at the helm.
 With a 14–2 record in Atlantic 10 play, Xavier also won a share of their fourth straight conference championship.

 Finishing with a 24–8 overall record including a 15–1 record in the A-10, Mack lead the Musketeers to a fifth consecutive A-10 title and another NCAA tournament berth in 2010–11.

 In a 2011–12 season filled with highs and lows.
 The early season was marred by the Crosstown Shootout brawl in their yearly rivalry game against Cincinnati.
 The Musketeers had reached as high as #8 in the AP Poll before numerous suspensions from the Crosstown Shootout brawl lead to the team losing 5 of their next 6 games.
 Xavier rebounded from this ugly incident and reached Mack's second Sweet Sixteen.

 In 2013, Xavier joined the newly reconstituted Big East Conference following Big East conference realignment.
 Xavier became one of the new members of the new 10-team Big East with the "Catholic 7" (DePaul, Georgetown, Marquette, Providence, Seton Hall, St. John's, and Villanova) plus Butler and Creighton.
 Xavier finished their first season in the Big East with a record of 21–13, 10–8 to finish Big East play in a tie for third place.
 They received a bid to the NCAA tournament, but lost in the First Round (First Four).

 The 2014–15 season also saw a return to the Sweet Sixteen for the Musketeers.
-From 2008 to 2015, Xavier made five Sweet Sixteens, tied for third in the nation over that span behind only Louisville and Michigan State.
+From 2008 to 2015, Xavier made five Sweet Sixteens, tied for third in the nation with Wisconsin over that span behind only Louisville and Michigan State.
 The 2015–16 team finished second in the Big East to Villanova, Xavier's highest finish in the Big East, and advanced to the Second Round of the NCAA tournament.

 In 2017, Mack led Xavier to a 24–14 season and got the 11th seed in the West and advanced to the Elite Eight by defeating 6th seed Maryland, 3rd seed Florida State, and 2nd seed Arizona.
 In the Elite Eight they lost to Gonzaga.

 Mack's 215 wins concluding the 2017–18 season placed him first in all-time wins in Xavier history.